rfearing/wiki-test-wiki/README.md

 # GitHub Wiki circle**ci** Integration Example.

 This is a proof of concept.
+The current repo controls [this repo's wiki page](https://github.com/rfearing/wiki-test).
 GitHub Wikis are great.
 According to GitHub:

 >  - README files are a quick and simple way for other users to learn more about your work.
 >  - Wikis on GitHub help you present in-depth information about your project in a useful way.